MindFlavor/YoctoScheduler-core/README.md

 ## Intro
 YoctoScheduler is a multi-thread, multi-process scheduling system.
 It is meant to be a SQL Server Agent alternative for Azure workloads.
-Each server in  a cluster should be indpendent from the others while maintaining some architectural constraints.
+Each server in  a cluster should be independent from the others while maintaining some architectural constraints.

 The configuration data is stored in an Azure SQL Database or SQL Server database.
 Each scheduler process will start, read the configuration from the shared database and start processing tasks.
 The schedulers are *greedy*, meaning they compete for tasks to execute.
 You can control how many instances of a task can start concurrently (both on the same server and globally) via a specific configuration option.
-The schedules, however, are guaranteed to be executed only once (this is different from multi instance SQL Server Agent, ie. in AlwaysOn AG in which you have to manually handle concurrency) so you don't need to concern yourself with it.
+The schedules, however, are guaranteed to be executed only once (this is different from multi instance SQL Server Agent, i.e. in AlwaysOn AG in which you have to manually handle concurrency) so you don't need to concern yourself with it.
 The tasks can be:
   * T-SQL tasks (ie everything you can do from a SqlConnection).
   * SSIS tasks (provided you have SSIS engine available).
   * PowerShell tasks.

 As this version there is no workflow manager.
-Each task is indipendent.
-Depending on the need of this we will implemement the feature in the future.
+Each task is independent.
+Depending on the need of this we will implement the feature in the future.

 ### Some uses

 YoctoScheduler has been successfully employed to:
 * Perform scheduled maintenance on Azure SQL Database(s)
 * Generate reports on timely basis
-* ETL in the cloud (both hypbrid and pure)
+* ETL in the cloud (both hybrid and pure)
-* Handle AlwaysOn Availabilty groups jobs.
+* Handle AlwaysOn Availability groups jobs.

 ### Resiliency

 The schedulers are build with the cloud in mind.
 That means they are resilient: you can have a scheduler pick up a task previously being run by another, failed, scheduler.
 This happens automatically and, of course, you can opt out if you want.

 This is an example of what can happen.
 Suppose we have two instances of our scheduler (maybe in an availability group):